graemedakers/data-jar/USER_MANUAL.md

 - **Bar Concierge:** Discover great spots for drinks.
 - **Weekend Planner:** Get a full itinerary for your weekend.

-**Upgrade:** Click the "Upgrade" button on the dashboard or use the banner to start your subscription.
+**Upgrade:** Click the "Upgrade" button on the dashboard or use the banner to start your subscription for just AU$2.50/month.

 ---